hth313/OS4/doc/semimerged.rst

 non-programmable execute direct function (XKD).

 Even though this is marked as a non-programmable function it can be entered in a program.
-What happens is that when ``argument`` detects that it is executed in program mode, it inserts the appropriate program steps and alters the display to make it look as if it was entered in the program and is now prompting for its argument.
+What happens is that when ``argument`` routine detects that it is executed in program mode, it inserts the appropriate program steps and alters the display to make it look as if it was entered in the program and is now prompting for its argument.